ThejeshwarAB/FaceDetect/README.md

 # FaceDetect

-Just an experiment with OpenCV and Python.
+Just a random experiment with OpenCV and Python.

-Thanks to realpython.org online tutorials.
+Thanks to www.realpython.org clear explanations.